letsdiscodev/docs.letsdisco.dev/docs/exhaustive-documentation/ports.md

 In this case, the container's port `11000` will be exposed on the server directly as port `12000`.
 Also, the protocol defined is `udp`, or `tcp`.

-Since it does not go through the reverse proxy, Disco will not provide a TLS certificate for HTTPS.
+Since it does not go through the reverse proxy, disco will not provide a TLS certificate for HTTPS.